 The Doctor of Sacred Music is a second level professional degree for persons engaged in parish music ministries as a cantor, director or minister of music, pastoral musician, pastor of worship, organist, etc., or in other contexts in which the individual serves in a sacred music capacity, such as a music missionary.
 Persons who possess a master’s degree in church, liturgical or sacred music, or who have earned a master’s degree in another area of music within which sacred music study was undertaken, are welcome to apply.

-Each Sacred Music degree candidate will be assigned a graduate music advisor who is also a member of the Sacred Music faculty.
-The candidate’s individual course of study will be developed through dialogue between the student and the advisor.
-While attention will be given to creating a well-rounded curriculum, the advisor will be particularly sensitive and responsive to the goals of each student and the curriculum will be personalized to reflect those goals.
 The D.S.M. is designed to enable the candidate to develop a sequence of ten units which will focus on an area of sacred music previously lacking in the candidate’s training, or focus on taking an area of musical expertise to a higher level.
 Students may specialize in a performance area, musical composition, research, parish music administration, or other in-ministry concerns.
-Study for the units may be acquired by attending a traditional graduate level course, by directed study, or through a combination of short-term courses, seminars, workshops, master classes, or private instruction at the institutions of the candidate’s choice.
-Depending on the nature of the plan of studies, the D.S.M.
+Study for the units may be acquired by attending traditional graduate level courses, by directed study, or through a combination of short-term courses, seminars, workshops, master classes, or private instruction at the institutions of the candidate’s choice.
+The D.S.M.
 Project may take the form of a recital or a lecture-recital, a choral/instrumental performance, the writing of a traditional thesis, the composition and performance of an original work or set of works, or the development of an in-ministry activity based on the student’s particular area of interest and context need.

 This degree is a 36 credit program that may be completed in no less than eighteen months and no more than four years.

 - 30 credits (10 courses)